 Logo ConnectingTheDots

-Using product data for SEO optimization
+Using product data for SEO optimization.

 In a world where an estimated 1 billion websites and 60 billion pages are online, where approximately 94% of Dutch people use Google as a search engine and where more than 50% of people only click on the first five search results in Google, it is more important than ever to be found online.
-Curious how product data can effectively contribute to this?
-Then read on quickly.
+Curious about how product data can effectively contribute to this?
+Then read on.

 Let’s start at the beginning.
 What is product data?

-SEO in a nutshell
+SEO in a nutshell.

 What is SEO?